SnappyJumper/Scrumptious/README.md

 ![Get Onboard Form image](assets/readme-images/get-onboard-form-mobile.png)

-- The form allows the customer to submit their information so they can receive our newsletter.
+- The form allows the customer to submit their information, so they can receive our newsletter.

 - Everything is laid out nice and easy and the sign up is kept nice and simple with a name, surname and email input and a radio button selection on the customers favourite course.
 Keeping this simple is essential as lengthly signup pages can discourage customers.